Giants vs. Reds Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Ross Stripling (0-2) will take the mound for the Giants, his ninth start of the season.
+- The Giants will hand the ball to Alex Cobb (6-2) for his 18th start of the season.

-- Stripling has not earned a quality start in eight starts this season.

-- In eight starts, Stripling has pitched through or past the fifth inning three times.
-He has a season average of 3.5 frames per outing.
+- Cobb has pitched five or more innings in three straight games and will look to extend that streak.

-- He has two appearances with no earned runs allowed in 13 chances this season.
+- He has finished five appearances without allowing an earned run in 17 chances this season.

 |Opponent